This page contains a brief list of debris resources, including:

 Invasive Japanese Wakame (Undaria pinnatifida)

 The Oregon Department of Fisheries and Wildlife and Department of Agriculture have issued statements that a certain species of seaweed, Undaria pinnatifida, has shown up prominently on some debris, and is one of the world's top 100 worst invasive species.
 These organizations ask that coastal citizens look for this species of seaweed, and collect and report it if found.
+What does it look like?

 |